The urethra is the tube that drains urine from the bladder out of the body.

 In posterior urethral valves, folds of abnormal tissue in the urethra block the flow of urine from the bladder.
 Posterior urethral valves occur only in boys.
 The blockage increases the pressure in the bladder and can cause difficulty urinating and a weak urine stream.
 In more severe forms, the blockage affects the developing fetus.
 The increased urine pressure from the blockage can interfere with development of the bladder and kidneys.
 The blockage also may reduce the amount of urine the fetus releases into the amniotic fluid (the fluid that surrounds the fetus in the uterus).
 If the fetus does not release enough urine into the amniotic fluid, the amount of amniotic fluid is reduced.
 If there is too little amniotic fluid, problems occur with the development of the fetus's lungs, heart, and limbs.
 Poor lung development can lead to death shortly before or after birth.
 After birth, affected infants have symptoms of poor bladder drainage or poor kidney function.

-A urethral stricture is a narrowing of the urethra that is usually caused by an injury but sometimes is a birth defect.
-It is more common in boys.
+A urethral stricture is a narrowing of the urethra that is usually caused by an injury, most commonly a crush injury that occurs when boys fall straddling a hard object.
+Sometimes urethral stricture is a birth defect or occurs after surgical repair is done to correct a defect of the penis called hypospadias.
+It is more common among boys.

-In urethral meatal stenosis, the outside opening of the urethra (meatus) is narrow and blocks the flow of urine.
+In urethral meatal stenosis, the outside opening of the urethra (meatus) is narrow and decreases and misdirects the flow of urine.
 This occurs mostly in boys who previously had surgery on their penis or were circumcised as newborns.

 The opening of the urethra may be in the wrong place.

 In boys, the opening of the urethra may be on the underside of the penis (called hypospadias) or on the topside of the penis (called epispadias), instead of at the tip.
-Boys who have hypospadias often have another defect called chordee (a downward bend of the penis) and a hooded foreskin (where the foreskin is not fused on the underside of the penis).
+Boys who have hypospadias often have another defect called chordee (a downward bend of the penis) and a hooded foreskin (where the foreskin has not grown together on the underside of the penis).
 Children who have epispadias may have involuntary release of urine (urinary incontinence).

 In girls, the opening of the urethra may be misplaced between the clitoris and the labia, inside the opening of the vagina, or rarely on the abdomen.

 Urethral prolapse occurs in girls.
-The inner lining of the urethra sticks out through the opening of the urethra.
-When urethral prolapse occurs, the opening of the urethra looks like a red and swollen donut.
+In this disorder, the inner lining of the urethra sticks out through the opening of the urethra.
+When urethral prolapse occurs, the opening of the urethra looks like a small red and swollen donut.
 Urethral prolapse typically does not cause symptoms, but the prolapsed tissue may bleed, causing blood spots on the girl's diaper or underwear.
+This disorder is common among blacks.

 Before birth, doctors sometimes discover defects of the urethra that cause significant urinary blockage during routine prenatal ultrasonography.